Engee documentation

 Details

-• Dialog - denominator coefficients are specified in the parameters Denominator coefficients;
+• Dialog — the coefficients of the denominator are set in the parameter Denominator coefficients;

-• Input port - denominator coefficients are sent to the Den port.
+• Input port — the denominator coefficients are sent to the Den port.

-If you specify denominator coefficients from the Den input port, the Optimize by skipping divide by leading denominator coefficient (a0) checkbox must be selected.
+If you specify the denominator coefficients from the input port Den, then check the box Optimize by skipping divide by leading denominator coefficient (a0).

 Values